 What does persecution look like in Jordan?

-Open Doors works with local partners in Jordan to support Christians through training, relief aid and rehabilitation projects and raising prayer support.
+Open Doors works with local partners in Jordan to raise prayer and support Christians through training, relief aid and rehabilitation projects.

 - Praise God that Christians have more freedom in Jordan than elsewhere in the region.
 Ask God to continue to change hearts and minds so every believer can worship freely.